MysteryPancake/Houdini-OpenCL/README.md

 Worksets run the same kernel multiple times in a row.
 It runs in sequential order to ensure deterministic results.

-When using worksets, it adds another level of hierarchy: `Worksets -> Global workgroups -> Local workgroups`.
+Worksets behave like adding another level of hierarchy: `Worksets -> Global workgroups -> Local workgroups`.

 <img src="./images/multiple_global_workgroups2.png">